Actipro/Avalonia-Controls/Documentation/topics/troubleshooting.md

 ## Data Binding Errors at Run-Time

-Sometimes there may be some data binding errors that show up in the Visual Studio console window when executing an application that uses an Actipro Avalonia UI control product.
-Actipro Avalonia UI has some very large and complex templates for its products' controls and these error messages may show up in the Visual Studio console due to the timing between data binding resolution and visual tree creation.
+Sometimes there may be some data binding errors that show up in the Visual Studio console window when executing an application that uses an Actipro Avalonia control product.
+Actipro Avalonia controls have some very large and complex templates and these error messages may show up in the Visual Studio console due to the timing between data binding resolution and visual tree creation.

 It is very important to note that the data binding errors are NOT problems in our code.
 If they were, the bindings would not work at all at run-time and you would see broken UI functionality.
 This is not the case, everything works correctly at run-time after the visual tree has been fully constructed and the bindings have been re-evaluated.
 The Avalonia team plans on refactoring the data binding system in the future to prevent these misleading error messages from being logged.